FixedTorres/dnscrypt-proxy-git/README.md

 # For users of the Archlinux family

-Git version configured with support for plugins and domains blacklist
+dnscrypt-proxy Git version configured with support for plugins and domains blacklist.

 **AUR:** https://aur.archlinux.org/packages/dnscrypt-proxy-git/